 Barceloneta beach is the most popular (and most decadent), but you’ll find each beach becomes more and more relaxed as you head in the opposite direction.
 See my guide to Barcelona’s best beaches here.

-I suggest renting a bike from my amigos at El Ciclo (they also offer great bike tours) and cruising the boardwalk down to Nova Icària, Bogatell and Mar Bella – though these are all easily walkable as well.
+I suggest renting a bike and cruising the boardwalk down to Nova Icària, Bogatell and Mar Bella.

 Actually, Barcelona is amazing for cycling in general – see my ‘Barcelona cycling guide’ here to find out about the best bike tours and routes.

 If cycling’s not your thing then you can also enjoy all sorts of water sports in Barcelona.
 I particularly love paddle boarding in Barcelona during the summer months.